pfillima/fa18-516-06/paper/paper.md

 ![CreateAzureSQLDatabase](images/Azure_CreateSQLDatabase.JPG){#fig:This figure show adding an Azure SQL Database.}

-Once the database has been created, we can use Microsoft Visual Studio as the development tool to the new Azure SQL database, much like an on-premesis database using SQL Server Management Studio, as shown in +@fig:fig:CreateAzureSQLDatabase.
+Once the database has been created, we can use Microsoft Visual Studio as the development tool to the new Azure SQL database, much like an on-premesis database using SQL Server Management Studio, as shown in +@fig:CreateAzureSQLDatabase.

 ![ConnecttoAzureSQLDatabase](images/Azure_SQLDBConnect.JPG){#fig:This figure shows connecting to an Azure SQL Database using Visual Studio}